Stair Lift Prices and More: The Ultimate Stairlift Guide

 Types of Stair Lifts:

-Lifeway Mobility Expert Tip: If you are on a budget, it may be possible to have two straight rails installed on a staircase that has an intermediate landing, instead of a curved rail.
+Lifeway Mobility Expert Tip: If you are on a budget, consider the option of having two straight rails installed on a staircase that has an intermediate landing, instead of a curved rail.
 This will save you money if the landing area is large enough, and it is deemed to be a safe option by one of our stair lift experts.
 This is a common solution in tri-level homes.

 If you or a loved one has a set of stairs outside the home that can no longer be safely navigated, consider looking into an outdoor stair lift.
 The rail and chair are built to withstand outdoor elements such as rain, snow, and high winds, and they come with a cover to protect them when not in use.
-The cover on both of Bruno's stair lift models is a bag cover, which is located underneath the seat to leave more space on the staircase for others to continue to navigate by foot.
-There are both curved and straight outdoor stair lift models available.
+For the Bruno outdoor models, there are two types of covers that you can choose from to protect the lift.
+The first type of cover is called bag cover, which is located underneath the seat to maximize space on the staircase for others to continue to navigate by foot.
+The other type cover is called a canopy cover.
+As the name implies, it provides a cover over the user when needed, and reminds upright behind the seat when not in use.

 A wheelchair lift or ramp is often the best accessible solution for businesses, schools, churches, and even the common areas of condominiums.
 However, when a commercial or public building is limited on space, and budget is an issue, a safety accommodation such as a commercial stair lift is the next best option.
+To have a stair lift installed in a public building, it must be equipped with an overspeed break and keyed controls.
 The commercial stair lift model that we offer comes with a 400 lb. weight capacity, are most commonly installed in churches and other places of worship.

 Stair Lift Options